 Long before cut, tear and curl (CTC) dominated tea processing in the West, India exported sizeable quantities of handmade orthodox tea to an appreciative world market.
 Small factories at small gardens cultivated the art of rolling

 Eons of evolution in the ancient tea forests of China has established a complex and delicate biomass.
 The gnarled, pale-grey and green trunks of the oldest trees are home to myriad adaptations of spiders, lichen, and the tree parasite known to locals as crab pincer, a tea mistletoe.

-Sri Lanka celebrates the 150th anniversary of tea throughout the year with a Global Tea Party in July and the International Tea Convention and Expo in Colombo, Aug.
-9-13, 2017.
+Sri Lanka celebrated its 150th anniversary of tea beginning in 2016 and culminating in the International Tea Convention and Expo in Colombo in August 2017.